Deliverability 20 min read

 • Use double opt-in when building your list

 This might seem counterintuitive, but making it easy to unsubscribe is crucial for deliverability.
-When people can't find the unsubscribe link, they mark your email as spam instead—which hurts your reputation far more than an unsubscribe.
+When people can't find the unsubscribe link, they mark your email as spam instead.
+That hurts your reputation far more than an unsubscribe.

 • Aim for bounce rates under 2%